Led-adel-pilot/CogniGuide/README.md

     Content exceeding tier limits is truncated at word boundaries with a message indicating the user should sign up or upgrade for unlimited access.
     *   **Performance Optimization**: User tier information is cached in memory for 5 minutes to avoid repeated database queries, ensuring fast response times for logged-in users.
 *   **Credit Loading Optimization**: Instant credit balance display with localStorage caching (5-minute expiration) and parallel loading eliminates sequential API calls and the brief "0.0" flash during dashboard refresh.
-    *   **Smart File Processing Cache**: The frontend implements intelligent file set caching to prevent redundant document processing.
+    *   **Smart File Processing Cache**: The frontend implements intelligent file set caching and immediate pre-processing to prevent redundant document processing and eliminate generation wait times.
 When users upload multiple files, the system:
         - Generates a unique key using content-based hashing (first 512 bytes of each file) combined with file metadata (name, size, type)
         - Ensures consistent caching across different environments (localhost/production) and browsers
+        - Automatically pre-processes files immediately upon upload, extracting text and images in the background
-        - Caches complete processing results for each unique file combination
+        - Caches complete processing results for each unique file combination (5-minute validity)
         - Only re-processes when the file set actually changes (files added/removed/modified)
-        - Maintains cache validity for 5 minutes to handle edge cases
         - Automatically cleans up old cache entries (keeps last 10) to prevent memory issues
         - Includes development-mode debug logging for production troubleshooting
+        - Includes client-side file size validation (4.2 MB per file limit) to prevent server 413 errors
-        - Instantly serves cached results for identical file combinations, dramatically improving performance for iterative workflows
+        - Instantly serves cached results for identical file combinations, enabling immediate generation after clicking Generate
  *   **Mind Map Rendering:** The application uses a custom Markmap-like renderer implemented in `lib/markmap-renderer.ts` (and embedded within `components/MindMapModal.tsx` for HTML export).
 This renderer handles parsing markdown, measuring node sizes, laying out the tree, and drawing SVG connectors and HTML nodes.
 It includes logic for color variations, node collapsing/expanding, and pan/zoom functionality.
 It now features an intelligent **auto-fit-to-view** that centers and scales the mind map to be fully visible on initial load and during streaming.
 This behavior stops once the user interacts with the map.
     *   **Touch Support:** The renderer now includes comprehensive touch event handling for mobile devices, enabling single-finger panning and two-finger pinch-to-zoom gestures for intuitive navigation.
     *   **Incremental Updates:** The renderer exposes an `updateMindMap(markdown: string)` function to support incremental re-rendering while the model is streaming output, enabling smooth progressive visualization.